xaviermerino/ECE2551-SoftHardDesign/Homework-3/README.md

 ```

 <br>
 The code snippet performs the following:

 <br>
 ![sortRow](https://github.com/xaviermerino/ECE2551-SoftHardDesign/blob/master/Homework-3/sortRow.png?raw=true)

 <br>
 * **void sortColumn(char array[][arraySize], int column)**: This function takes as an argument a 2D array.
 It also takes a `column` as an argument that specifies which column should be sorted.
-The sorting algorithm should be insertion sort.
+The sorting algorithm should be insertion sort. **It is acceptable not to use pointer notation here.**

 ```c++
 const unsigned int rows = 4;